 U.S. State: Kansas

-Around this time, he played the character of a Marine Drill instructor in 1987 film, ‘The Boys in Company "C"’, which brought him into the limelight.
+Around this time, he played the character of a Marine Drill instructor in 1987 film, The Boys in Company "C", which brought him into the limelight.

 In the following years, he played a few minor roles including the role of a tough drill instructor in Stanley Kubrick's Full Metal Jacket.
 The role won him great critical acclaim and a nomination for Golden Globe Award as Best Supporting Actor.

-He also became a part of shows such as ‘Kim Possible’, ‘The Simpsons’, and ‘Family Guy’ and hosted a documentary series ‘Mail Call and Lock N' Load.
+He also became a part of shows such as Kim Possible, The Simpsons, and Family Guy and hosted a documentary series Mail Call and Lock N' Load.
 On the show, he discussed a variety of issues including weaponry, tactical matters, and military history.

-He made a guest appearance in the super hit TV drama, ‘House’.
-He further worked as a voice actor in plenty of episodes of ‘Batman: The Brave and the Bold.
-In an episode of ‘The Simpsons’ titled "Sideshow Bob's Last Gleaming", he gave his voice to Colonel Leslie’s character.
+He made a guest appearance in the super hit TV drama, House.
+He further worked as a voice actor in plenty of episodes of Batman: The Brave and the Bold.
+In an episode of The Simpsons titled "Sideshow Bob's Last Gleaming", he gave his voice to Colonel Leslie’s character.

-He also gave his voice to various video games including for ‘Fallout Tactics: Brotherhood of Steel’, ‘Crash Bandicoot: The Wrath of Cortex’ and so on.
+He also gave his voice to various video games, including Fallout Tactics: Brotherhood of Steel, Crash Bandicoot: The Wrath of Cortex and more.

-In 2009, he hosted the second History Channel show entitled ‘Lock N' Load with R. Lee Ermey’, which discussed in detail, the history of various weapons used in the military.
+In 2009, he hosted the second History Channel show titled Lock N' Load with R. Lee Ermey, which discussed in detail, the history of various weapons used in the military.